pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

 As you can see, `-loop-optimize` is capable of performing some unrolling, and it is invoked with `-O3` option.
 But it didn't unroll our loops.

-The option `-funroll-all-loops` is looking dangerous, it can easily make the program run slower.
+The option `-funroll-all-loops` looks dangerous, it can easily make the program run slower.

 Let's try `-funroll-loops`: